-Training in VR can also be divided up into trainer and trainee, with the trainer able to control the experience remotely via a tablet to trigger certain real-time actions within the training, to randomise what the trainee has to deal with whilst immersed in VR.
+VR Training can also be divided up into trainer and trainee.
+The trainer can control the experience remotely via a tablet to trigger certain real-time actions within the training, to randomise what the trainee has to deal with whilst immersed in VR.

 Make a note of it

-The training in vr enable to measure twice, cut once
+VR training enable to measure twice, cut once

 Using SkyReal’s measuring tool means a trainee can quickly assess whether a tool or part will fit within an aperture, or how much clearance a part will have, just as in real life, increasing the realism in the training procedures.

 Experience Real-world properties in virtual training solution

 SkyReal virtual training solution allow the trainer to add real-world properties to parts, such as gravity and clash detection.

 Meaning when a trainee drops a tool or part they will see it fall to the floor as in real life, teaching them the right handling habits.
 Likewise adding collision detection shows the trainee how a tool or jig needs to be correctly placed or a part turned to fit, as the parts bump together until aligned correctly.

 Using SkyReal’s collaboration capabilities means trainees and trainers do not need to be in the same location.